SeanChenxy/HandMesh/README.md

 + JSON file will be saved as `out/FreiHAND/cmr_sg/cmr_sg.josn`.
 You can submmit this file to the [official server](https://competitions.codalab.org/competitions/21238) for evaluation.
 + If you want to save prediction results like above demo, you would want to uncomment Line 86 in `run.py`.
 The prediction results will be saved in `out/FreiHAND/cmr_sg/eval`.

-## Explaination of output
+## Explaination of the output
 ![output](./images/2299_plot.jpg)

 + In an JPEG file (e.g., 000_plot.jpg), we show silhouette, 2D pose, projection of mesh, camera-space mesh and pose
 + As for camera-space information, we use a red rectangle to indicate the camera position, or the image plane.
-    + The unit is meter.
+The unit is meter.
-    + Please refer to our paper for X-, Y-, and Z-axes.
 + If you run the demo, you can also obtain a PLY file (e.g., 000_mesh.ply).
     + This file is a 3D model of the hand.
     + You can open it with corresponding software (e.g., Preview in Mac).